How you benefit from taking part

 Maximise your social and leisure time

 We have a dedicated Volunteer Liaison Officer to ensure you have an enjoyable stay.
-They collect your feedback, progress any actions and keep you entertained throughout your stay including weekly quizzes and bingo to get your brain going.
+They collect your feedback, progress any actions and keep you entertained throughout your stay with weekly quizzes and bingo to get your brain going.
 You can also relax with TV, our DVD library, games room with Xboxes; and a wide range of books, magazines and newspapers.
 Alternatively, if you prefer socialising, you can chat to other volunteers, play various board games or take part in pool tournaments.
 We think you will enjoy staying here, and if you are a student, you will find it the perfect place to catch up on studying.
-Feel free to bring your laptop or tablet with you, as we have free Wi-Fi in the clinic.Read Chris’s story
+Feel free to bring your laptop or tablet with you, as we have free Wi-Fi in the clinic.Read Mark's story

 Real volunteer stories